Guide to power of attorney

 Both you and your attorney(s) will need to sign and complete the form.
 In most cases, you can do this online or using a paper form.

 You will also need to have the form signed by a ‘certificate provider’.
 This is someone independent – often a GP or other professional.
-They sign to confirm that you have mental capacity and are not being forced into setting up the arrangement.
+They sign to confirm that you have mental capacity and that you understand you're setting up the arrangement out of your own free will.

 Next, you’ll return your completed forms to the registration agency.
 You can do this online, by post or by asking your solicitor to manage this.